madhavan1501/sentimentAnalysis/README.md

 ## Sentiment Analysis
 - You may clone the repository from the sentiment Analysis folder  (or)
-- open the project directly from the sentimentAnalysis.pynb
+- open the project directly from the sentimentAnalysis.ipynb

 ## Description
 This project aims to perform sentiment analysis on restaurant reviews using various machine learning algorithms.